Transition from VCSQI to Vizient must be done immediately or your practice will be disenrolled from the TCPI.

 · Data submission mechanisms for 2018

 Participants will gain knowledge and insight on the program all while earning valuable continuing education credit.
-Keep checking back with us for updates on new courses.
+Keep checking back with us for updates on new courses provided by truemedical company.
 First time participants will need to register for the MLN Learning Management System.
 Once registered, you will be able to access additional courses without having to register.
 For information on how to login or find training, please visit our MLN Learning Management System FAQ sheet.

 Extreme and Uncontrollable Circumstances Policy for MIPS Eligible Clinicians Affected by Hurricanes Florence and Michael